 This sounds easier than it actually is — so many couples open their cakes a year later to find them ruined by freezer burn (yuck!!).
 We absolutely loved our wedding cake from Seattle’s Honey Crumb Cake Studio so my husband and I want to participate in the age-old tradition by enjoying our delicious cake a second time around without any missteps.
 I asked our cake baker for her expert advice (hi, Carla! 👋🏼) and she gave me explicit instructions on how to best preserve our wedding cake AND a few remaining sugar peonies that she had created (by hand!!!) so that we could enjoy a modified version of our cake again in 2019.

-Her instructions were simple enough, but I encountered a few unexpected challenges that I would love to help you avoid!
+Her instructions were simple enough, but I encountered a few unexpected challenges.
+I’d love to help you avoid the same pitfalls!

 FOR THE CAKE: